 Latinx, Latin American and Caribbean Studies

 The Latinx, Latin American and Caribbean Studies (LLACS) Program supports Fairfield University's commitment to a humanistic perspective and social justice by introducing students to the societies and cultures of Latin America and the Latinx populations of the Americas from regional and global perspectives.
-The five-course minor complements students’ completion of the Magis Core and incorporates a multidisciplinary curriculum from language and literature, history, film, economics, sociology and anthropology.
+The five-course minor complements students’ completion of the Magis Core and incorporates a multidisciplinary curriculum from art history, languages and literatures, religious studies, history, film, politics, economics, applied ethics, sociology and anthropology, communication, biology, and nursing and public health.
 LLACS courses emphasize the study of Latin America and the Caribbean beyond the geo-political borders of the region to include the United States, allowing students to gain a critical understanding of the importance of migrations, borders, ethnic interactions, and exchanges of indigenous, European, African, and Asian peoples throughout the Americas.

 The wide variety of courses across departments and schools encourage students to examine the region in all of its global dimensions.
 Among other themes, LLACS courses explore: